MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 5. Select **Add**.

    > [!NOTE]
-   > Ignore the message that says "You do not have the required Dynamics 365 licenses to create databases with Dynamics apps" warning.
+   > Ignore the warning that says "You do not have the required Dynamics 365 licenses to create databases with Dynamics apps".

    ![Add command and warning message](media/select-add.PNG "Add command and warning message")